christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 ## 8. The Dignity of Ironing

 Domestic details aren't prestigious, but are packed with emotional significance (though you wouldn't know that reading Romantic writers).
-The practicalities of living together don't make for very exciting narrative arcs, but they've very important in real-world relationships.
+The practicalities of living together don't make for very exciting narrative arcs, but they are very important in real-world relationships.

 ## 9. Teaching and Learning